rhagan21/rhagan21/README.md

 I'm Rachel.
 I work as a Software Engineer III at [27Global](https://www.27global.com/).
 I love using code to build things and solve problems!

 ## Currently Learning
-GraphQL and NestJS.
-Diving into backend API design.
+Python and Ruby.
+Diving into the backend and databases to round out my development skills.

 ## Skills
 I've spent the most time professionally developing web apps using TypeScript, JavaScript, React, Angular, HTML and CSS.